Normally when a Windows workstation or server is locked, you’ll see something similar to the following Windows Security message:

 - Do not display user information

-Besides being able to apply this to Active Directory GPOs, this setting appears in the local security policy on my Windows XP SP3 VM.
-The setting is not available on my XP SP2 laptop, but I see from KB837022
+Besides being able to apply this to Active Directory GPOs, this setting appears in the local security policy in Windows XP, 7, Vista, 8 and 10.

-Alternatively, the following DWORD can be created in the registry of XP SP2, Windows Vista, and Windows Server 2008 machine to accomplish the same thing:
+Alternatively, the following DWORD can be created in the Windows registry of to accomplish the same thing:

 User display name, domain and user names = 1